ScottChiuNYC/daily_challenge/README.md

 pre-commit install
 ```

-2. Add the following to your target repo's `.pre-commit-config.yaml` (in the root of the target repo):
+2. Create a `.pre-commit-config.yaml` file at the root of the target repository and add the following contents:

 ```yaml
 repos: